tristanjarrett/pokemon-3sc/README.md

 ## Challenges

 - Its been a while since createing a similar app from scratch so needed to brush up on some knowledge (thanks google!)
-- Wanted to adhere to the PokeAPI fair use policy so needed to find a simply and quick way to cache data (my solution is not the most practical for dynamic content but fine for this example)
+- Wanted to adhere to the PokeAPI fair use policy so needed to find a simple and quick way to cache data (my solution is not the most practical for dynamic content but fine for this example)

 ## Additional functionality